Brattvær Municipality

 Brattvær is a former municipality in Møre og Romsdal county, Norway.
 The 73 km2 municipality existed from 1915 until its dissolution in 1960.
-It was located on the northwestern part of the island of Smøla in the present-day municipality of Smøla.
-It included the area surrounding the villages of Råket and Dyrnes as well as the surrounding islets.
+It was located on the northwestern part of the island of Smøla in the present-day Smøla Municipality.
+It included the area surrounding the villages of Råket and Dyrnes as well Brattværet and the surrounding islets.
 The Brattvær Church was the main church of the municipality.